The Core Mandate: A New Digital Social Contract

 These assessments must consider:

 - User Base Risks: Does the platform attract a large number of children?
 Is it likely to be used by vulnerable adults?
+What is the demographic makeup of the user base?

 - Content Risks: What types of illegal and harmful content are most likely to appear on the service?
+This isn't just about CSEA, but also fraud, hate speech, and disinformation.

 Based on these assessments, companies must implement appropriate safety measures to mitigate the identified risks.
 This is the core of the "duty of care."
+The assessment is not a one-time checkbox; it's a living document that must be updated when new features are launched or new threats emerge.

 Decoding 'Legal but Harmful' Content